 Flinders University structured its student services and amenities fee in a way that is fairest for all students.
 Fees are charged in proportion to enrolment and will be capped at a maximum rate in any calendar year.

 Australian citizens and students holding a permanent humanitarian visa are eligible to apply for a SA-HELP (Services and Amenities HELP) loan, which will allow the fee to be payable via the taxation system as per the current arrangements for HECS-HELP and FEE-HELP.
 All other students will need to pay the fee directly to Flinders University.

 As a general principle all domestic students, irrespective of course or course level, are expected to pay the fee.
+This includes time-based research candidates.
 To take into account the location of topic delivery, compliance with prior legislation or existing contractual obligations, some topics or cohorts of students will receive a reduction in or an exemption from the fee.